What's important to you?

 Values Challenge for Schools

 Many schools now have official values, which in most cases are likely to be well-aligned with the individual values of their staff and students, but as with any organisation a gap can grow between the values we aspire to and the reality of what happens as everyday pressures take their toll.
 It can be good to take a step back and reconsider how the staff and students are really living their own and the school’s values, and find a way to get everyone re-engaged and re-energised.

 The best way to do this is to involve both staff and students in the Values Challenge – on a “whole school” basis.

 What is the Values Challenge?

-This one-hour workshop was developed three years ago by the UK Values Alliance, in collaboration with the Forward Institute, the RSA (the Royal Society of Arts) and the international consultancy PwC as a simple, effective and practical way for schools and other organisations around the world to focus on their organisation’s values for just one hour.
+This one-hour workshop was developed four years ago by the UK Values Alliance, in collaboration with the Forward Institute, the RSA (the Royal Society of Arts) and the international consultancy PwC as a simple, effective and practical way for schools and other organisations around the world to focus on their organisation’s values for just one hour.
 It is simple to run it and does not require any specialised facilitator.